eddo888/Steppenwolf/README.md

 # Steppenwolf

-simple examples using PyGithub to do github things like perform a release for pypi.org
+simple example using PyGithub to do github things like perform a release for pypi.org